 - 1 medium onion- diced

-- 4 medium or 2 large sweet potatoes- approx. 800g (peeled and chopped into chunks)
+- 3 medium (fist sized) sweet potatoes- approx. 800g (peeled and chopped into chunks)

 - 1 red pepper- sliced